-As part of the ConnectWell multidisciplinary team, the Occupational Therapist provides assessment, consultation and intervention to a range of clients with developmental needs, & Autism from preschool to adults, virtually or in-person if available.
-They will work closely with fellow staff to create and run a variety of programs and services for children and families.
-This may include group programs (in person/virtual), individual work, consultation, and training.
+As part of our multi-disciplinary services, Occupational Therapists provide assessment, consultation and intervention to a range of clients.
+They work closely with fellow staff to create and run a variety of programs and services for children and families.
+This may include group programs, individual work, consultation, and training.

-Occupational Therapists are regulated health care professionals who help people to resume or maintain participation in their self-care, productivity and leisure activities.
+Occupational Therapists are regulated health care professionals with the College of Occupational Therapists of Ontario (COTO).
+They help people to resume or maintain participation in their self-care, productivity, and leisure activities.
 They assess the skills of the person, and analyse whether changes are needed in the activity and/or the environment, to help the person be successful in achieving their goals.

 Occupational Therapists work with people of all ages – infants to seniors – in many different ways.
 Here are a few examples: